SStyles93/blog/_posts/2024-02-09-UnrealDynamicShaders.md

 - [Distortion shader](#distortion-shader)
 - [Fading shader](#fading-shader)

-## Interactable class and dynamic materials
+## Interactive class and dynamic materials

 Before going in detail into the shader creation, the first thing to acknowledge is that in Unreal Engine, you can not modify objects materials in run-time since they are static.
 For that reason I had to code an "Interactable" component class so that every object that had it would override its materials and create a dynamic version of them.

 Below you can see the `Interactable.h` code related to the dynamic material creation:
-The `Interactalbe.h` file:
+The `Interactable.h` file:
 ```c++
 #pragma once